Doctor of Nursing Practice: Adult-Gerontology N.P.

 The BSN to Doctor of Nursing Practice (DNP) program Adult Gerontology Primary Care Nurse Practitioner (AGNP) track offers RNs with a bachelor of science degree in nursing doctoral-level training to become an AGNP.
 The program emphasizes clinical reasoning at the highest level, preparing graduates to be nursing leaders who deliver patient-centered care as members of interdisciplinary teams emphasizing evidence-based practice, quality improvement, health policy/economics, and informatics.
 In addition, there are international clinical opportunities throughout the program.

 Coursework culminates in an evidence-based research project that provides opportunities for innovation and collaboration in areas such as patient-centered care, system influences on care providers, and population-focused healthcare.
+The program can be completed in 3.5 to 4 years.
+A plan of study will be developed with the academic advisor to meet individual student needs.

 The Bachelor of Science in Nursing, the Master of Science in Nursing and the Doctor of Nursing Practice programs in the School of Nursing, Education and Human Studies are accredited by the Commission on Collegiate Nursing Education.
+Graduates of the AGNP program are eligible to take the AGNP specialty ANCC or AANP national certification exam.

 Terri L. Devereaux, PhD, MPM, FNP-BC